firesim/firesim/docs/Golden-Gate/Triggers.rst

 ***************
 In order to permit distributing trigger sources across the whole design, you must annotate distinct boolean signals as credits and debits using methods provided by the ``TriggerSource`` object.
-We provide an example below.
+We provide an example below (the distributed example from the quick-start guide).

 .. literalinclude:: ../../sim/src/main/scala/midasexamples/TriggerWiringModule.scala
     :language: scala